AC, DC, Servo Adjustable Speed Drives

 DC Adjustable Speed Drives

 A DC motor with a constant field voltage increases its speed when the voltage across its armature circuit increases, and vice versa.
 Above the motor’s base speed (maximum rated speed with rated load, armature, and field voltage), speed can be increased by reducing field voltage.
 Although speed increases and power remains constant, torque weakens.
-Because motor speed increases as the field current decreases, safeguards must be put in place to prevent motor “run-away” in the event that power is lost in the field circuit.
+Safeguards must be put in place to prevent motor “run-away” in the event that power is lost in the field circuit.

 Most general-purpose drives use digital regulators and some use analog regulators where they need to provide servo-like performance.